Nigeria

 Nonmonetary Penalties

-Under Section 3 of the Petroleum Industry Act, the minister of petroleum can revoke or suspend petroleum licenses and leases for noncompliance, upon the recommendation of the Commission.
+Under Section 3 of the Petroleum Industry Act , the minister of petroleum can revoke or suspend petroleum licenses and leases for noncompliance, upon the recommendation of the Commission.
 Section 217 states that any dispute between a licensee or a lessee and the Commission is to be settled by the Federal High Court.
-Sections 21 and 22 of Flare Gas (Prevention of Waste and Pollution) Regulations, 2018, allow suspension or revocation of the license in the event of continued noncompliance with seven listed requirements.
-No evidence of license revocation because of flaring-related offenses has been made public.

 Enabling Framework